toontownlpz/The-Classic-Pack/README.md

 - Brings back the out-of-sync running sound effect
 - Replaces the themes created for the Cashbot HQ lobby and mints, Lawbot offices, and the final round of Bossbot golf courses
 - Brings back the original Rainbow Angel Wings accessory texture
-- Restores the Cog gardening statue to its original texture
+- Restores the Cog Building statue to its original texture

 ## To-do list...
 - Restore the original party cannon texture